I know what's wrong with my car. Why should I get my car inspected?

 The lease company will send somebody to collect the car.
 Either they will carry out an inspection or it will be inspected later.
 If there is damage, wear or missing items, over and above a certain value, they will send you a report with the bill.

 For the most part, their charges are fair.
 As we already mentioned, the recharges for scuffed wheels are generally about the trade price for having them refurbished, whereas if you did have them repaired you would pay retail prices.
-On the other hand, should you have worn a hole in the carpet, the cost to you to pay to repair it, could be one fifth of what they might charge for the cost or replacement.
+On the other hand, should you have worn a hole in the carpet, the cost to you to pay to repair it could be one fifth of what they might charge for the cost of replacement.
 It's best you take control before the car is returned.

 Can I dispute end-of-car-lease charges?